SanabuW/team_B-CA_beaches/README.md

 <img src="misc_resources/readme_images/app_004.gif" width="600"/>

 A bar chart visualization using the AnyChart plugin shows the number of records were taken for each possible grade within a specific year.
-Users can apply a year to observe through the dropdown and which grade to review; the dry grade (non-rainy waither conditions) or wet grade (rainy weather conditions).
+Users can apply a year to observe through the dropdown and which grade to review; the dry grade (non-rainy waither conditions) or wet grade (rainy weather conditions).<br>
 <img src="misc_resources/readme_images/app_005.png" width="600"/>